 79. Miso

-If probiotic foods are the leading ladies of digestive health, then prebiotics better be nominated for Best Supporting Actress.
-Like probiotics, prebiotic fiber improves the health and clarity of your skin by first improving the health and efficiency of your gut.
+Like similar-sounding probiotics, prebiotic fiber helps improve the health and clarity of your skin by first improving the health and efficiency of your gut.

 80. Garlic